raymondworkshop/raymondworkshop.github.io/_posts/business/2021-09-24-about-entrepreneur.md

         **don't worry about what others think of you, that's none of your business**.
         **train your mind to think, doubt, and question**.

+    - create like an artist, sell like an entrepreneur

 * reference
     - [Startup Skills Checklist](https://www.lincolnquirk.com/projects/2014/06/02/projects_startup-skills-checklis.html)